bitmark-inc/docs/bitmark-references/bitmark-node-software/mining.md

 1. ok

-    denote hash is valid or not
+    a string value of "true" and "false", it is used to denote hash is valid or not

+For example, if `recorderd` receives a message of `job:2479 ok:false`, it means job number 2479 doesn't meet difficulty criteria.
+If `recorderd` receives a message of ``job:3000 ok:true`, it means job number 3000 meets difficulty criteria.

 ## Block Verification and Broadcast